gaj23/fe-m1-practice/day_4/README.md

 Continue working with the page you created in CodePen, and add a couple relevant images to your paragraph text.

-## Read the Introduction and Chapter 1 from [JavaScript & jQuery: Interactive Front-End Web Development](https://www.amazon.com/JavaScript-JQuery-Interactive-Front-End-Development/dp/1118531647/ref=sr_1_5?ie=UTF8&qid=1541447422&sr=8-5&keywords=duckett)
+## Read the Introduction and Chapter 1 from [JavaScript & jQuery: Interactive Front-End Web Development](https://www.amazon.com/JavaScript-JQuery-Interactive-Front-End-Development/dp/1118531647/ref=sr_1_5?ie=UTF8&qid=1541447422&sr=8-5&keywords=duckett) __done__

 When you're done reading the Introduction chapter, watch [this short video](https://www.youtube.com/watch?v=JzZFccCEgGA) about the Chrome Developer Tools.
-We'll be using the console to write some JavaScript code on Day 5 and Day 6.
+We'll be using the console to write some JavaScript code on Day 5 and Day 6. __done__

 ## Save your day 4 file in git and push to GitHub